TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-renauria-princedom.md

 At the top of path following up the ravine, the path splits: to the north, further up the mountain; and to the east, down the mountain.
-A mostly covered signpost shows that the [[mountain monastry]] is up the mountain, and Aymeluma is down the mountain.
+A mostly covered signpost shows that the [[mountain monastery]] is up the mountain, and Aymeluma is down the mountain.

 Coming back down the mountain on east side, the players will follow a